twistlock/authz/README.md

 # Twistlock AuthZ Broker

-Basic extendable Docker [authorization plugin] (https://github.com/docker/docker/blob/master/docs/extend/authorization.md) that runs on bare-metal or inside a container.
+A basic extendable Docker [authorization plugin] (https://github.com/docker/docker/blob/master/docs/extend/authorization.md) that runs on directly on the host or inside a container.
 The framework depends on [docker authentication plugin support] (https://github.com/docker/docker/pull/18514).
 Provided by [Twistlock] (https://www.twistlock.com).

 ![Twistlock Logo](https://www.twistlock.com/wp-content/uploads/2015/12/Twistlock-Logo.png)

 ## Basic policy enforcement

-The authorization broker is delivered with a reference implementation of basic authorization mechanism, which consist of simple user policies evaluation.
-The  authorization behavior of the plugin in the basic authorization flow is determined from the policy object:
+The authorization broker is delivered as a reference implementation of a basic authorization mechanism, which consists of simple evaluation of user policies.
+The behavior of the plugin in the basic authorization flow is determined by the policy object:

 ```go
 // BasicPolicy represent a single policy object that is evaluated in the authorization flow.